-- 56. Sprint and T-Mobile compete head-to-head in the ordinary course of business nationally and locally against each other, as well as against AT&T and Verizon, to attract mobile wireless telecommunications services customers, including in the Top 50 CMAs identified in Appendix A. T-Mobile monitors Sprint's pricing activities and its own pricing decisions are informed by Sprint's choices.
+- 58. Sprint and T-Mobile compete head-to-head in the ordinary course of business nationally and locally against each other, as well as against AT&T and Verizon, to attract mobile wireless telecommunications services customers, including in the Top 50 CMAs identified in Appendix A. T-Mobile monitors Sprint's pricing activities and its own pricing decisions are informed by Sprint's choices.
 Sprint monitors T-Mobile's pricing activities and its own pricing decisions are informed by T-Mobile's choices.
-Consequently, T-Mobile's executive vice president of corporate strategy testified that " - 57.
-Sprint and T-Mobile also compete head-to-head on network quality, pricing for cellular handsets, and add-ons offered through partnerships with companies like Netflix and Hulu. - 58.
-New York City has historically been an area where Sprint and T-Mobile compete fiercely.
-Sprint has engaged in what T-Mobile employees referred to as "
+Consequently, T-Mobile's executive vice president of corporate strategy testified that " - 59.
+Sprint and T-Mobile also compete head-to-head on network quality, pricing for cellular handsets, and add-ons offered through partnerships with companies like Netflix and Hulu.

-by parking trucks with Sprint advertisements in front of T-Mobile stores in New York City.
+- 60. New York City has historically been an area where Sprint and T-Mobile compete fiercely.
+Sprint has engaged in what T-Mobile employees referred to as "by parking trucks with Sprint advertisements in front of T-Mobile stores in New York City.
 And both companies have engaged in promotions targeted at each other in New York.
-For example, after Sprint announced a campaign to attract more customers in the New York metropolitan area, T-Mobile employees wrote that " - 59.
+For example, after Sprint announced a campaign to attract more customers in the New York metropolitan area, T-Mobile employees wrote that " - 61.
 Sprint continues to compete on network quality in the New York metropolitan area.
-Sprint has upgraded radios and deployed small cells, which resulted in it announcing, in August 2018, that "Sprint is the most improved network in both the New York City and Long percent off Sprint rates in a number of markets, including those in California, and T-Mobile tracked the impact that those promotions had in drawing new customers in those markets from Sprint to T-Mobile. - 61.
-Sprint and T-Mobile compete head-to-head for prepaid subscribers.
-T-Mobile sells prepaid services primarily through its Metro by T-Mobile ("Metro") brand.
-Sprint sells prepaid services primarily through its Boost Mobile brand.
-Metro and Boost Mobile are each other's closest competitors for mobile wireless telecommunications services on a prepaid basis.
-Indeed, the senior vice president of sales and marketing for Sprint's Prepaid Group (which includes Boost Mobile) testified that "

-Island markets, and now has faster average download speeds than AT&T in the Big Apple."11 Sprint's agreement with Altice USA, Inc. ("Altice"), pursuant to which it deployed 19,000 small cells on Altice infrastructure in less than a year, is largely responsible for the improvement in network quality.
-Sprint aggressively advertised its improved network quality, including on billboards.

-- California such as those covering the cities of Los Angeles, San Francisco, Sacramento, San Diego, Bakersfield, and others.
-As part of its "
+Sprint has upgraded radios and deployed small cells, which resulted in it announcing, in August 2018, that "Sprint is the most improved network in both the New York City and Long Island markets, and now has faster average download speeds than AT&T in the Big Apple."
+Sprint's agreement with Altice USA, Inc. ("Altice"), pursuant to which it deployed 19,000 small cells on Altice infrastructure in less than a year, is largely responsible for the improvement in network quality.
+Sprint aggressively advertised its improved network quality, including on billboards. - California such as those covering the cities of Los Angeles, San Francisco, Sacramento,